orbitalci/orbital/questions_and_notes.md

 	- commit trigger
 	- etc.

 ## BIG TODOs:
-- add ability to specify if you want all branches built
 - make the client colors for everything configurable
     - this would also include making it so that the ocelot client can be configured via a config.yml
 - actually parse out exit codes, not just shit itself if it gets a non-zero one
 - put a limit on number of running containers at once
-- failure notifications
+- failure notifications (integration with email or slack)
 - actions to only take based on branch or w/e
     - solution: add `trigger/skip` section to stage yml?
         - implementation: when hookhandler receives a message, it will filter on new commit messages and branch to take out stages that do not fit trigger requirements